openhuman-ai/awesome-gesture_generation/README.md

 The goal of project is focus only on Audio-driven Gesture Generation with output is 3D keypoints gesture.
 <br/>
-Input: Speech, Text, Audio, Gesture etc. -> Output: Gesture Motion
+Input: Audio, Text, Gesture etc. -> Output: Gesture Motion

 > **Gesture Generation** is the process of generating gestures from speech or text.
 It is a subfield of **Non-verbal Behavior Generation**.
 The goal of **Gesture Generation** is to generate gestures that are natural, realistic, and appropriate for the given context.
 The generated gestures can be used to animate virtual characters, robots, or embodied conversational agents.